 - Construction Noises: Outdoor background noise such as heavy rumbling machinery, Jackhammers, and intense drilling sounds from construction sites can be particularly stressful and may cause a fear response.

 - Traffic and Car Horns: Busy streets with honking and loud engines can overwhelm anxious dogs living in urban environments.
+Not to be confused with Travel Anxiety which is a fear of traveling in vehicles.

 - Household Sounds from Appliances: Vacuum cleaners, hairdryers, washing machines and other household sounds may also be too intense to a dog scared of loud noises.